Why Sync from Amazon S3 to Google Drive?

 Solution 2: Sync Amazon S3 to Google Drive Directly with MultCloud

 You may find that the above method is very troublesome and time-consuming if you have large data to sync or your Internet speed is very slow.
-Is there an easier and more direct method?
+So, is there an easier and more direct method?
 Here is a powerful cloud storage manager called MultCloud that lets you sync Amazon S3 directly to Google Drive.

 Let's take a look at the detailed steps of using MultCloud to sync files directly from Amazon S3 to Google Drive.